Next's reopened website closed to new orders by 0730 GMT

-LONDON, April 14 (Reuters) - British clothing retailer Next has closed its re-opened website to orders until Wednesday after reaching a self-imposed daily order limit.
+LONDON (Reuters) - British clothing retailer Next (NXT.L) has closed its re-opened website to orders until Wednesday after reaching a self-imposed daily order limit.

 The retailer partially re-opened its online business on Tuesday, having closed it due to the coronavirus emergency on March 26.